 Here are ten Instagram-worthy locations to get the perfect picture of the fall colors.
 The entire route from Stops 1 through 10 almost creates a loop around the county that covers 102 miles of scenic roads brimming with the beautiful colors of Cumberland Valley's fall foliage.
 The nearby suggestions at each location give you a chance to explore even more of Cumberland Valley.
 Plan to complete the entire route or pick and choose your locations.
-And remember, the best time in Cumberland Valley for high color is mid- to late-October.
-The Pennsylvania Department of Conservation and Natural Resources will begin issuing its weekly fall foliage reports on Thursday, September 26.
-The detailed, regional reports will continue through October and will be posted on their website.
+And remember, the best time in Cumberland Valley for high color is mid-to-late October.
+The Pennsylvania Department of Conservation and Natural Resources will begin issuing its weekly fall foliage reports the last week in September.
+The detailed regional reports will continue through October and will be posted on their website.

 Stop 1: Waggoner’s Gap Hawk Watch (N.W. of Carlisle on Route 74)